-This mini french silk pie is crustless and made in a 5-inch springform pan, making it the perfect dessert for 2 to 4 people.
+This mini vegan french silk pie is crustless and made in a 5-inch springform pan, making it the perfect dessert for 2 to 4 people.
 Or perhaps a ravenous 1 could take it down without a problem if it's been a rough week.
 Crazier things have happened in our household.

 In case you were wondering, I have a post-dessert wardrobe change nearly every evening.
 I can't help it, dessert loving is in my genes.
 Every member of my mom's side of the family jokingly claims to have a second stomach solely dedicated to dessert.
 I might have chalked that proclamation up to frivolous exaggeration had I never witnessed them around a perfectly-frosted birthday cake.
 It's a miracle if a cake can make it to candle time unscathed, because there's typically a wandering finger that finds its way to the frosting and "accidentally" scrapes across the surface, procuring a hefty mound of the good stuff for whomever was bold enough to attempt it.

-While the cacao butter melts, you'll open a can of full-fat coconut milk (or unsweetened coconut cream), pour off the watery liquid (or reserve for another use), and scoop 1 cup of the thick cream into a mixing bowl, reserving the remaining 1/2 cup of cream for the top layer.
+While the cacao butter melts, you'll open a can of full-fat coconut milk (or unsweetened coconut cream), pour off the watery liquid (or reserve for another use), and scoop 1 cup of the thick cream into a mixing bowl, reserving the remaining ½ cup of cream for the top layer.
 Then, use a hand or stand mixer with whisk attachments to whip the cream for 3 to 4 minutes or until it becomes fluffy with stiff peaks.